sagemath/trac_to_gh/Issue 8378.md

 # Issue 8378: [trivial to fix] typo in documentation of crt

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8378

 Original creator: zimmerma